forki/Audio/README.md

 The NFC to audio URL translation can be configured on a server in the Azure cloud.
 So a PlayMobil knight might make the box play a story about knights, or a picture with grandpa may play his voice telling a small story.

+There are couple of commercial solutions for this, but this project aims to create an open platform.

 ## Components

 ### Raspberry Pi

 The Raspberry Pi will be connected to an NFC/RFID-Card reader and a speaker module.

+[TODO: Explaing wiring]

 ### Server

 The Server component will be run on Azure and provides a service that resolves NFC tags to download/streaming URLs.

+### WebClient

+The web client app will allow users to configure their Raspberry Pi and add NFC tags or upload audio files.

+## Additional features

+### Local storage

+Users may want to keep audio files in their local network.
+The app will allow to configure such links to local NAS.

+### Business times

+Nobody wants their children to stay awake all night to play with this box.
+The website will allow to configure times where the system is inactive.